 Roy H McBride is the Branch President of Rocky Mountain Bank located in Whitehall, MT.
 Roy brings a wealth of financial expertise to the Board of Directors as he has 30 Plus years in the banking industry.
 It is because of this experience that he chose to serve on the board for Liberty Place.
 Mr. McBride is a dedicated member of his community as he is involved in various community programs: he serves on the Board of Directors for the Jefferson Valley Community Foundation; is an active member of the Community Transition Advisory Council which coordinates economic development efforts between the Whitehall community and Barrick Golden Sunlight Mine; and he serves the youth of the valley through the Whitehall Baseball program.

 Being involved in long term care throughout her career in both direct care and administration, Mrs. Gunderson has been acutely aware of the need for community based programs for those working through recovery after brain injury.
-Gail has been an advocate for the continuum of care model for survivors and this is behind her desire to make a difference.
-Gail's passion is also for seeing to the development and education for the staff of Liberty Place, Inc. She continues to volunteer several times a month for staff trainings and assists with the continued improvement of the program through participation in designing policy and procedures.
+Gail has been an advocate for the Continuum of Care model for survivors, and this is behind her desire to make a difference.
+Gail's passion is also for seeing to the development and education for the staff of Liberty Place, Inc. She continues to volunteer several times a month for staff training and assists with the continued improvement of the program through participation in designing policy and procedures.
 Mrs. Gunderson actively works as a member of the Accreditation Committee.